graphicsilvr/glowing-cd/README.md

 # Continous Deployment with Digital Ocean and GitHub Actions
 This repository contains the code for a continous deployment workflow that automatically deploys a Python application to a Digital Ocean droplet using GitHub Actions and SSH.
-It is still in the phase of debuggin because not all the steps are completely able to successfully automate the application of deployment process.
+By configuring the GitHub Actions workflow, you can enhance and keep adding steps to the automation of the deployment process.

+Overview
+The purpose of this project is to streamline the deployment of a Python application to a DigitalOcean droplet.
+The continuous deployment workflow utilizes GitHub Actions and SSH to automate the deployment process, ensuring efficient and reliable deployments.

 # Components of the Solution